-I am currently the Horizon Postdoctoral Fellow at the Department of Political Science at Concordia University.
+I am currently a SSHRC-funded postdoctoral fellow at the Department of Political Science at Concordia University.
 I was previously the Skelton-Clark Postdoctoral Fellow in Canadian affairs in the Political Studies department at Queen's University.
 I hold a PhD in Political Science from the Université de Montréal.

 Other research interests: public policy, policy agendas, decision-making, problem definition, Canadian federalism, ideology, electoral behaviour, political methodology, empirical and statistical analysis.